artjjs/GuiDoodle/README.md

    - Scene Object
       - Chooses how the scene is drawn exactly
       - Creates a instance of the GUI class
+2. Seperated event handling
+   - Moved the keyboard handler and window events into there own file
+3. Pack layout description into gui class
    - GUI class
       - Read .txt SUDO HTML for list of tags
       - Execute functions for given parameters for given tag